pryvyd9/StereoOriginal/docs/doc.en.md

 GUI is designed using ImGui library https://github.com/ocornut/imgui.
 ### Tool window
 Displays all tools available and some toggles: Local/World space mode, Discrete movement mode.
+Clicking on tool button activates the tool.
 ### Attributes window
 ### Inspector window
 Displays all scene objects in the scene.
 All objects are child to the root object.

 Implemens selecting and dragging objects in the object hierarchy.
 Objects can be selected by pressing LMB while hovering mouse on object name and to the right of it.

 Objects can be expanded to see their children by pressing on the triangle to the left of the object name.
 If there's a point then the objects doesn't have any child objects.
 An exception is Rool object.
 It has a point but it's just to forbid it's minimizing.

 Several objects can be selected by modifying LMB with Ctrl.
 A tree of objects can be selected by modifying LMB with Shift.
 ### Properties window
 ### Settings window
 ### Scene window
 Displays current scene rendered in anaglyph mode.
 Any action conducted on scene objects are seen in this window.

 Can be transparent.
 The transparency level is set in settings.
 If the window is docked, the objects behind main window are seen.
 If it's detached, only objects behind this window are seen.
 ### File window
 ## IO
 ### Hotkeys
 Here are listed all common combinations.
 Tools override some of then and add new ones.
 For more details see Tools.
 - Esc - exit text inputting mode.
 Remove focus from all widgets.
 When no widget is active - deactivates tools;
 - Ctrl+Z - undo;
 - Ctrl+Y - redo;